-- Announcements by the FDA of final approval of vaccines and treatments for COVID-19; - Announcements relating to the spread of new variants of COVID-19; - Announcements by competitors that they are initiating human trials of drugs to treat COVID-19; - Events which demonstrate that the rapid spread of COVID-19 has receded; - Our disclosure that the use of our technology and the patents we licensed do not appear promising for the treatment of this virus; - Our announcement concerning the initiation of or delay in our planned clinical trials; - Merck's announcements concerning our Influenza A/B product candidate; or - The termination of any other factors which may have created the unusual volatility and spike in volume.
+- Announcements by the FDA of final approval of vaccines and treatments for COVID-19; - Announcements relating to the spread of new variants of COVID-19; - Announcements by competitors that they are initiating human trials of drugs to treat COVID-19; - Events which demonstrate that the rapid spread of COVID-19 has receded; - Our disclosure that the use of our technology and the patents we licensed do not appear promising for the treatment of this virus;

+- The results of our planned COVID-19 trial and other clinical trials; - Our announcement concerning the initiation of or delay in our planned clinical trials; - Merck's announcements concerning our Influenza A/B product candidate; or - The termination of any other factors which may have created the unusual volatility and spike in volume.

 If the current price and volume level is reduced, investors may sustain large losses.